MicrosoftDocs/bing-docs/bing-docs/bing-web-search/hit-highlighting.md

 ---
-title: How to use decoration markers to highlight text - Bing Web Search API
+title: How to use decoration markers to highlight text
 titleSuffix: Bing Search Services
-description: Learn how to use text decorations and hit highlighting in your search results using the Bing Web Search API.
+description: Learn how to use text decorations and hit highlighting in your search results.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen